Lending from the Aalto Univeristy Learning Centre requires a valid library card. The same card is valid in all our service points.

 Loans can be renewed:

-Book loans can be returned to all service points of the Learning Centre during customer service hours or by mail.
+Book loans can be returned to the Learning Centre during customer service hours or by mail.

 Contact information and opening hours